 The park located in Lithia Springs, Georgia and offers winding, moderately difficult trails with creek crossings in and around the park, following the rapids of Sweetwater Creek, and venturing past Civil War-era textile mill ruins.
 The Start/Finish will be at the group shelter.
 The course will be open for 10 hours, with all aid stations closing at 5:00 p.m so RESPECT THE DISTANCE and most importantly THIS COURSE, and did I say it already; train hard!?!
 Intermediate cutoffs include- Runners who arrive at the creek crossing after 1:00 p.m. will be asked to return to the start/finish area.
 Runners arriving at the School Spur for the second time after 4:00 p.m. will be asked to drop and can be transported back to the start/finish area.
 The 10-hour time limit, 10 hours is plenty of time so please train accordingly as this race is NOT a hike.
 Train hard!

 This race is limited to 150 runners.
 Technical t-shirts guaranteed to pre-registered entrants only, limited sizes and number available to late entries.

-Awards will go to Women/Men: Top 3 overall and 1st place Senior Masters (60+).
+Awards will go to Women/Men: 1st overall, 1st Master (40+).
 No duplication of awards.